scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 1. Audio type classifier to determine speech versus music:
 Trained a Support Vector Machine (SVM) classifier for classifying audio into two possible classes - music, speech.
 This classifier was trained using Mel Frequency Cepstral Coefficients (MFCC), spectral features, and chroma features.
-This model was trained on manually curated custom samples for speech and music.
+This model was trained on manually created and curated samples for speech and music.
 The per-class evaluation metrics are shown in Table :ref:`speech-music`.

 .. table:: Per-class evaluation metrics for audio type (speech vs music) classification pre-trained model. :label:`speech-music`